 Short Version Bio

-Melissa Orlov is the author of the award-winning book, The ADHD Effect on Marriage.
+Melissa Orlov is the author of the award-winning book, The ADHD Effect on Marriage (2010) and, The Couple's Guide to Thriving with ADHD (2014) and is considered one of the foremost authorities on ADHD and relationships.
 A marriage consultant, she helps ADHD-affected couples from around the world rebalance their relationships and learn to thrive.
 She also teaches marriage counselors and other professionals about effective marriage therapy for couples impacted by ADHD.
 Orlov blogs for Psychology Today and at www.adhdmarriage.com, where she also hosts a large community of adults learning about ADHD in relationships.
 She has been interviewed on the topic of ADHD and marriage by the New York Times, CNN, Today, US News and World Report, CBS, AOL, the American Psychological Association Monitor, Women's Health and many others.
 Ms. Orlov is a cum laude graduate of Harvard College.

 “Melissa Orlov is one of the foremost authorities on ADHD and relationships in the world today” says Dr. Edward Hallowell, co-author of Driven to Distraction and other seminal books about ADHD.
 “Every day she offers advice based on not only her firsthand experience but also the immense knowledge she has gained through her study.
 She also has what few experts have - the benefit of her own suffering.
 She weathered the worst kind of storm and has lived what she's talking about.
 And she has the benefit of having prevailed.”